Information About Various Materials And Techniques

 Be sure to make allowances for (actual) material thickness.
 When you draw scale diagrams of the item you are constructing, be sure to show whether the pieces go on top of, next to, in front of, or behind, another piece.
 When you put dimensions on the drawing, be sure to indicate whether the dimension is inside or outside, with or without the other pieces.

 There are lots of types of screws available, and they are excellent for fastening wood together.
 One local home improvement center has 1200 different kinds of screws (not including bolts, nails, and other fasteners).
+There is no such thing as a "regular screw".
 They vary in head shape and drive, length, pitch, material, finish/coating.
 Each has a proper application.
 Many written and internet resources describe how to select the right screw.
 When you have selected the correct screw, be sure to describe the specific screw you plan to use.

 Screws are typically described by size (a number, 6 is fairly small, 12 is a very large screw), the head (flat head, oval head, round head, pan head, filster head,...), the drive (Phillips, slotted, square drive, star drive, ...), the material (steel, brass, stainless steel, plastic, ...), the finish (electroplated, bright finish, coated, galvanized, ...), and possibly the specific intended application (deck screws, drywall screws, ...).
 Your description should fit one specific kind of screw on the shelf and not any others.